SJTU-PLV/direct-refinement-popl24-artifact/README.md

   [semantics_preservation_L2](DirectRefinement/demo/Serverproof.v#L1581) in
   [demo/Serverproof.v](DirectRefinement/demo/Serverproof.v).

-- Lemma 5.3 from Section 5.2 (line 1088) is defined is the vertical composition of theorems [top2_ro](DirectRefinement/demo/ClientServerCspec2.v#L211), [top2_wt](DirectRefinement/demo/ClientServerCspec2.v#L234) and
+- Lemma 5.3 from Section 5.2 (line 1088) is the vertical composition of theorems [top2_ro](DirectRefinement/demo/ClientServerCspec2.v#L211),
+  [top2_wt](DirectRefinement/demo/ClientServerCspec2.v#L234) and
   [top_simulation_L2](DirectRefinement/demo/ClientServerCspec2.v#L832) in the Coq file [demo/ClientServerCspec2.v](DirectRefinement/demo/ClientServerCspec2.v).
+  Note that it is only an intermediate step for end-to-end refinement, therefore no literal correspondence in Coq.

 - Theorem 5.4 (line 1097) corresponds to the lemmas
   [compose_simulation](DirectRefinement/common/SmallstepLinking.v#L338) in